CHogan06/CHogan06/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: here on github
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: In my spare time I like to play music -->
+- ⚡ Fun fact: In my spare time I like to play music!
+-->